CataAlTreilea/CGProject/README.md

 pip install -r requirements.txt
 ```

-After that you can run the project as follows:
+After that you can run the project using this command:

 ```bash
 python -m main